-This vegan pesto pasta salad recipe was shared with us by Susan Voisin of FatFreeVegan.com.
-We’ve adapted it just a little.
+This vegan pesto pasta salad recipe was shared with us by Susan Voisin of FatFreeVegan.com way back in 2006.
+We’ve adapted it just a little over the years, and updated this post.
 The recipe isn’t quite fat-free, due to the nuts and a wee bit of fat in the tofu, but it is oil-free and quite low in fat.
 It’s also got a good dose of protein.

 You can make this dish even more nutritious with lentil pasta.
 But if you are going to make it ahead, regular wheat pasta or corn pasta (for gluten-free) tend to keep best.

 You can also swap some other fresh herbs in for part of the basil.
 We really like parsley, but oregano, tarragon, or cilantro can each add a different flavor twist.

 Since this recipe is cheese-free, don’t be shy on seasoning to taste with salt.
 Traditional pesto uses Parmesan, which is quite salty.
 Without it, you do need to add a little pungency in.

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, peanut-free, vegan, plant-based, and vegetarian.

 For nut-free pesto pasta salad, you can substitute sunflower seeds for the nuts.

 - 1 pound pasta (gluten-free, if needed)